 The "Teapot Tapes" in New Zealand.
 Ironically the politicians at the centre of it have accused the media of "News of the World"-style tactics.
 Initially it wasn't completely played straight - the tapes are in the hands of the police after the initial controversy, and the cameraman who made the original recording is fighting for his reputation and bank balance in the courts.
 In early 2012, however, it was subsequently inverted when the recording was leaked onto the Internet.

 Still in New Zealand, investigative journalist Nicky Hager's 2014 book, Dirty Politics, was sourced from secret correspondence of a controversial blogger given to him by a suspected hacker.
-To Hager's supporters, this trope is played straight; to his detractors, he's a recipient of stolen property.
-On top of that, the hacker who supplied the documents to Hager leaked further dirt on Twitter.
+To Hager's supporters, he's blown the whistle on corruption and dirty tricks; to his detractors, he's a recipient of stolen property.
+Subverted twice however, firstly when the hacker who supplied the documents to Hager leaked further dirt on Twitter, only to go into hiding after legal threats from the controversial blogger loomed; secondly, Dirty Politics came right before a general election and was intended to influence the outcome, which didn't happen.
+Hager, however, insists in a post-election essay that it's only the beginning, given the pending investigations that are to be carried out.

 Also, Tennessee radio talk show host Thaddeus Matthews made racist as well as rude comments towards one of his guests, all caught on tape.